micktwomey/gamecraft-mk-iii/README.md

 ## Deployment

 1. git commit
-2. git push heroku master
+2. git push origin master

+This will trigger a build on https://circleci.com/gh/micktwomey/gamecraft-mk-iii which in turn pushes to Heroku. *every push to origin/master triggers a deployment on successful test*

 ## Testing